5 Minute Read

-There are things that you will need to consider when starting an agency from scratch, from a business plan to financing and investment to education.
-Visit the Small Business Administration for help with understanding is being an entrepreneur right for you, questions to ask, steps to starting a business, data development and more.
+There is a lot that you will need to consider when starting an agency from scratch, from a business plan to financing and investment to education.
+The Small Business Administration can help with understanding if being an entrepreneur is right for you, questions to ask, steps to starting a business, data development and more.

 You will need startup capital to cover things such as office space, equipment and furniture, E&O insurance and marketing.
-And, don't forget that you have to pay yourself.
-Visit InsurBanc for assistance with business financing and cash management.
+And don't forget that you have to pay yourself.
+The Big I" has an affiliated bank, InsurBanc, that specializes in helping independent agencies with business financing and cash management.

 In all states, you need to be licensed in order to sell insurance.
 You will be required to take a certain number of hours of training as well as sit for a licensure exam.
-In most states, you will need a licenses for each type of insurance that you wish sell.
+In most states, you will need a license for each type of insurance that you wish sell.
 Pre-licensing, licensing and continuing education are state specific.
 Choose and contact your local Big "I" state association for assistance understanding this critical aspect of running an insurance operation.
-The rules on the sale of insurance and consumer protection information can be found at National Association of Insurance Commissioners.
+The rules on the sale of insurance and consumer protection information are available through National Association of Insurance Commissioners.

 After you are licensed, you will need to have access to insurance companies to have insurance products to sell.
 In order to get an appointment to sell insurance with many companies, you will need a marketing plan, some background in sales, and a solid business plan.
 Research your anticipated client base and know what companies will best serve them.
-Big "I" may be able to assist with access to personal lines markets through Eagle Agency program.
-Other resources:
+Big "I" may be able to assist with access to personal lines markets through our Eagle Agency program for new agencies.

-You need to excel at sales, marketing and administrative management in order to operate a successful insurance agency at the start up level.
+You need to excel at sales, marketing and administrative management in order to operate a successful insurance agency at the start-up level.
 You will have to wear many hats and will need a variety of skills to ensure success.
-The Big "I" Virtual University offers members an area dedicated to this topic.
-Other areas:

 You have to fully understand the many different types of policies, forms and coverages in order to provide your customers with the information they need to make informed insurance buying decisions.
 You will also need to understand how to manage risks for your clients and be vigilant about seeking more knowledge and training.
 Insurance learning should be a priority in each agency and an ongoing initiative.